Recreational Training

 Further your interest with several other recreational specialty courses: Altitude, Emergency oxygen provider, Diver propulsion vehicle, Sidemount, Wreck, Deep, Night/Limited Visibility, Dry suit, Boat, Digital Underwater Videography, Peak Performance Buoyancy, and Cavern.

-Solo Diver or Self-Reliant Diver specialty!
-This course recognizes there are times when OW divers wish to be independent.
+Solo Diver or Self-Reliant Diver specialty; This course recognizes there are times when OW divers wish to be independent.
 Learn why redundancy in your equipment is important and how to handle emergencies on your own.

 Students who are AOW divers, a Rescue Diver, and earn five specialty certifications, and have logged over 50 dives, receive the distinctive PADI Master SCUBA Diver rating.
 This is the highest recreational rating available and is a noteworthy accomplishment.